-While not all bookmakers are yet offering betting on eSports, many of the major operators are now recognising this phenomenon as a legitimate betting event and are offering markets on the tournaments.
-Here at Sports Betting Online, we have some great offers for eSports enthusiasts who want to get a bet on.
+While not all bookmakers are offering betting on eSports, many of the major operators are now recognising this phenomenon as a legitimate betting event and are offering markets on the tournaments.
+Here at Sports Betting Online, we have some great offers from the top eSports betting sites.

 eSports has its origins in the technologically advanced country of South Korea.
 The early development of broadband in the Asian countries was a huge part of the expansion of the eSports industry and South Korea have been licensing pro-gamers since the year 2000.
 At the time there were around 10 tournaments – compare that to the 260 that were recorded in 2010, and the growth is there for all to see.

 Read detailed betting reviews of the most popular eSports:

 Interestingly, although Japan is one of the major gaming countries in the world, its presence in the eSports world is underrepresented, mainly due to the stringent anti-gambling laws that are in place in the country, and the majority of tournaments are now held in China and Northern Europe, with over half of eSports participants living in the USA.

 Nowadays, many eSports competitions are streamed online to viewers with Twitch.tv, a popular platform for fans who want to watch the tournaments in action.
 YouTube has also recently launched its own live-streaming platform in response to the increased popularity of the sport.
 Although games like League of Legends and Starcraft II are primarily streamed online, there has been some mainstream television coverage with ESPN2 broadcasting a profiling documentary prior to the finals of The International tournament in 2014.
 In a recent CS:GO match between the Ninjas in Pyjamas and Counter Logic, Twitch stream reported that viewership numbers peaked at around 735,000, one of the highest in history (it is believed that online views have topped the 1 million mark at the grand final of the ESL One Katowice in March).